 - Maintenance policies

 - Check in & Check Out Key Exchange

-In addition to the normal price, guests will need to pay local taxes when renting "Condo right on the Golf Course! ", as well as various other fees that may be required based upon their circumstances, including a pet charge, early check-in or later check-out fee, or a pool heat fee for private swimming pool usage during the autumn or spring months.
+In addition to the normal rate, guests will need to pay state taxes when booking "Condo right on the Golf Course! ", in addition to various other additional fees which might be mandatory depending on their situation, including an animal charge, earlier check-in or later check-out fee, or a pool heating fee for private pool usage during the autumn or spring months.

-Be sure you be aware of the cancellation policy before reserving.
-You'll likely be offered trip insurance.
-Trip insurance, which generally costs between 1% - 5% of your standard rental price, provides vacationers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed due to personal health emergencies or storms, in addition to hurricane evacuation expenses, such as a unforeseen motel stay or additional gas.
+Cancellation policies vary for each vacation rental.
+You will likely be offered trip insurance.
+Trip insurance, which commonly costs between 1% - 5% of your standard rental price, can provide travellers with reimbursement of their vacation costs (and subsequent rental property costs) for any nights missed as a result of personal health care emergencies or weather, in addition to hurricane evacuation costs, such as a unexpected hotel stay or additional gas.